SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 :
 ```

-The full source code for this example is available in the following source:
+The full source code for this example is available here:

 *    [XAProducerBMTSB.java]({{ site.repository }}/blob/master/src/websphere/EJBSample-WAS-XA-BMT/ejbModule/com/solace/sample/XAProducerBMTSB.java){:target="_blank"}

 ##### Enabling Local Transaction Support for EJBs

-A developer can override the use of XA Transactions (the default transactional mode of the Solace JCA Resource Adapter) and force the use of Local Transactions for specific EJBs.
-Note, configuring Local Transactions for an EJB instructs the Transaction Manager in WebSphere to request the use of a Local Transaction from the Solace JCA Resource Adapter (and hence the use of Local Transaction support provided by the message broker).
+You can override the use of XA Transactions (the default transactional mode of the Solace JCA Resource Adapter) and force the use of Local Transactions for specific EJBs.
+Note, configuring Local Transactions for an EJB instructs the Transaction Manager in WebSphere to request the use of a Local Transaction from the Solace JCA Resource Adapter; hence, the use of Local Transaction support provided by the message broker.

 The example EJB deployment descriptor file (ibm-ejb-jar-ext.xml) that configures the Session Bean ‘ProducerSB’ to use Local Transactions instead of XA Transactions.
 Refer to [WAS-REF] for further details on WebSphere specific EJB deployment descriptor files.